The 2026 routes are expected to be the same or similar to the 2025 routes shown below.

 Electronic Navigation

-We encourage you to use a bike computer (Garmin or Wahoo) or your phone with the Free RideWithGPS app (iPhone and Android).
+While we do mark the course with paint and we provide detailed paper cue sheets, we encourage you to use a bike computer (Garmin or Wahoo) or your phone with the Free RideWithGPS app (iPhone and Android).
 You can transfer the routes with full turn by turn directions easily.
-Please watch the RWGPS video for an overview of how to do this “over the air” without needing to connect your device to a computer.
+Transferring the route to your device (Garmin, Wahoo, Android, iPhone) “over the air” without needing to connect your device to a computer click requires a free (or paid) account with Ride With GPS.
+To do this, first click on the Route (100,65,30 or 10) across the bottom of the map above and then click either “Download” or “View Full”.

 Downloadable Navigation Files